-- Q{ult} = Ultimate axial compressive or tensile capacity (lbf or N) of helical pile, which must be limited to the maximum ultimate values noted in Table 5. - Q{all} = Allowable axial compressive or tensile capacity (lbf or N) of helical pile, which must be limited to the maximum ultimate values noted in Table 5. - K_t = Torque correlation factors are described in Table 5. - T = Final installation torque in (ft-lbf or N-m).
-The final installation torque is defined as the last torque reading taken during the pile installation.
+$Q{ult}$ = Ultimate axial compressive or tensile capacity (lbf or N) of helical pile, which must be limited to the maximum ultimate values noted in Table 5.

+$Q{all}$ = Allowable axial compressive or tensile capacity (lbf or N) of helical pile, which must be limited to the maximum ultimate values noted in Table 5.

+$K_t$ = Torque correlation factors are described in Table 5.

+T = Final installation torque in (ft-lbf or N-m).
+The final installation torque is defined as the last torque reading taken during the pile installation, using, for example, the torque reading instruments connected to the installation equipment.

-The allowable lateral soil capacity is 1,719 lbf (7.65 kN) for $2^{7}/{8}$ -inch-outside-diameter helical piles.
-It is based on field testing of the helical piles with a single 8-inch-diameter (203 mm) helix plate installed in a firm clay soil, having an average standard penetration test blow count of 20, at a minimum embedment of 17 feet (5.18 m).
+The allowable lateral soil capacity is 1,042 lbf (4.63 kN) for $2^{7}/{8}$ -inch-outside-diameter helical piles and 1,394 lbf (6.2 kN) for $3^{1}/{2}$ -inch-outside-diameter helical piles.
+It is based on field testing of the helical piles with a single 10-inch-diameter (254 mm) helix plate installed in a firm clay soil, having an average standard penetration test blow count of 20, at a minimum embedment of 15 feet (4.57 m).
 For soil conditions other than firm clay, the lateral capacity of the pile must be determined by a registered design professional.